If you have knowledge to share and want to help solve problems for other people, these platforms provide a great non-technical solution.

 Moreover, sharing helpful information online for free can help establish you as an authority in your field and help you win the trust of prospects that read your content.

-And you can blog from within Teachable.
+And you can even blog from within Teachable itself.

 7. Teachable is Experiencing Faster Growth than Thinkific